Survivor's Remorse (album)

 Survivor's Remorse is the fifth studio album by American rapper G Herbo.
 A double album, the A Side was released on October 7, 2022, and the B Side was released three days later.
 The album features guest appearances from his two sons Essex and Yosohn, Jeremih, Offset, Future, Benny the Butcher, Gunna, A Boogie wit da Hoodie, Young Thug, Conway the Machine, and Kodak Black.

+Commercial performance

+Survivor’s Remorse debuted at number nine on the US Billboard 200, earning 27,500 album-equivalent units, (including 500 copies as pure album sales) in its first week.
+This became Herbo's third US top ten album on the chart.
+The album also accumulated a total of 36.4 million streams that week.